As a veterinary family, we take care of each other. Hopefully, you never need to use the following resources.

 When is it an urgent call?

-If someone’s life is not immediately in danger, but they need urgent assistance because of suicidal thoughts, an inability to cope, or a recent traumatic event, bypass the Veterinary Counselors and go straight to the Crisis Back-Up Team at Counseling & Psychological Services.
+If someone’s life is not immediately in danger, but they need urgent assistance because of suicidal thoughts, an inability to cope, or a recent traumatic event, the embedded counselors are available during business hours for urgent walk-in crisis appointments.
+Students can also access walk-in crisis appointments at the UHS Counseling Unit on main campus on the 4th floor of the SSB.
 Assistance is available and waiting.

-During business hours, please call 979.845.4427 for directions to the building near University Drive & Discovery Drive, or walk over.
-It is approximately a 10-minute walk from the CVM.
+During business hours, please call 979.845.4427 for directions to the SSB.
+It is approximately a 10-minute walk from the VMBS.
 Upon arrival, let the staff know that you need help with a crisis.

 After hours, the HelpLine opens at 4:00 p.m. and runs through the night until 8:00 a.m. as well as all weekend long.
 The number is on the back of all A&M ID’s: 979.845.2700.